Restorative and relational practice blended learning: consultancy, training, e-Learning, coaching, action learning sets

 • Fostering inclusive residential environments and a reduction in re-offending

-Traditionally, those wishing to learn about/train in restorative and relational practice take part in face to face training and coaching.
-This is how Restorative Thinking operated when the company was incorporated in 2012.
+In 2012, the Restorative Thinking team began delivering face to face training and coaching.
 In 2013 we also started to develop intervention programmes for a variety of settings and groups: prisons and probation services, schools, youth offending services, parents and carers.
 Our parenting programme won the CANparent Quality Mark in 2014 and our curriculum programme for primary schools won the Teach Primary Resources Award in 2019.

-We have, over the past two years, developed e-Learning CPD and an innovative blended learning offer for all our working partners, allowing organisations and individuals to access restorative and relational practice via:
+In 2020 we began to develop e-Learning CPD, creating our own learning platform and an innovative blended learning offer for all our working partners, allowing organisations and individuals to access restorative and relational practice via:

 • e-Learning CPD